Davilla (plant)

 Davilla is a genus of flowering plants belonging to the family Dilleniaceae.
-It has around 30 neotropical, species and is one of most diverse genera of lianas, vines, erect or scandent (climbing) shrubs.
+It has around 30 neotropical, species and is one of the most diverse genera of lianas, vines, erect or scandent (or climbing) shrubs.

 Description

 Davilla plants are classed as lianas or shrubs, and they are similar in form to that of species in Tetracera or Dillenia genus.

-Although they can identified from other Dilleniaceae genera plants due to several features; having sepals unequal in size, with the two inner ones larger, becoming crustaceous (having a hard shell) and covering the fruit completely, a paniculate inflorescence and the fruit being a capsule.
+However, they can be identified from other Dilleniaceae genera plants due to several features; having sepals unequal in size, with the two inner ones larger, becoming crustaceous (having a hard shell) and covering the fruit completely, a paniculate inflorescence and the fruit being a capsule.

 They are hermaphroditic plants (or bisexual - bearing both male and female reproductive organs).
 It has leaves which are often scabrous (rough to the touch) and pubescent with simple trichomes (hairs or bristles).
 The petioles (leaf stalks) are winged to narrowly recurve-winged.
 The inflorescences panicles are terminal (at the end of branches) or axillary (at leaf junctions) in the upper nodes.
 The flower has 5 sepals, which are uneven.
 The 3 outer ones are small and 2 inners ones are larger.
 It has 3–6 petals, which are deciduous.

 It has numerous stamens and 1-2 carpels (female reproductive organ), which are capsular and contain 1 compartment.
 It has 2 ovules and erect and basal clavate (club-shaped) styles.
 It also has peltate (shield-like) and emarginate (notched at the apex) stigmas.
 The sepals later become leathery and begin enveloping the fruit, and simulating a globose shaped capsule.
 Inside the capsule, are 1-2 smooth seeds which are surrounded by an aril (a membranous or fleshy appendage).